SUYASH-a17/AWS-Data-Engineer-Notes/README.md

 - Volume and Velocity together drive the expected throughput and scaling requirements of the pipeline.
 - It is important to evaluate the volume and velocity requirements for each layer in the pipeline.

-**Scale the pipeline for volume and velocity of data** Scaling is important to handle data ingestion and storage.
+**Scale the pipeline for volume and velocity of data**
+Scaling is important to handle data ingestion and storage at the pace of arrival.

 ### Variety - data types
 - Variety in data includes structured, semi-structured, unstructured.